sttrayno/Docker-101/README.md

 ## Step 1 - Hello world

-The simplest way to use Docker is to run an existing public image that's available from Docker Hub.
+The simplest way to use Docker is to run an existing public image that's available from [Docker Hub](hub.docker.com)

 Docker Hub is a public exchange for sharing Docker containers.
 Other container sharing sites are available, but we'll take advantage of the fact that Docker's command-line interface searches DockerHub by default.
 Dockerhub is by far the most common and the largest